-Josh has established a successful education law and employment law practice, both as general counsel and as a litigation defense attorney.
-As an education law attorney, he represents and advises school districts, colleges, and universities in litigation, governance, and employment matters, including discipline, employee policies, the Family Medical Leave Act (FMLA), the Civil Rights Act (Title VII), the Americans with Disabilities Act (ADA), Title IX, Open Meetings and Open Records, contracts, and immunity challenges.
-Josh’s practice as an employment law attorney includes the representation of a number of employers in both the public and private sectors.
-Further, Josh has served as a special investigator of employee misconduct when circumstances require the investigation be handled by an outside party.
+Josh has established a successful education and employment practice, both as general counsel and as a litigation defense attorney.
+He represents and advises school districts, colleges, and universities in litigation, governance, and employment matters, including discipline, employee policies, the Family Medical Leave Act (FMLA), the Civil Rights Act (Title VII), the Americans with Disabilities Act (ADA), Title IX, Open Meetings and Open Records, contracts, and immunity challenges.
+Josh also represents a number of employers in both the public and private sectors.
+Josh has received advanced training in Title IX investigations from ATIXA (Association of Title IX Administrators), and has served as a special investigator of employee misconduct when circumstances require the investigation be handled by an outside party.

 Don’t Jump the Gun: Navigating Kentucky Law on Regulating Firearms in the Workplace, Kentucky Constructor: A Publication of the Association of General Contractors of Kentucky (2014).

 “What’s Mine is Yours”: Tax Consequences of Employer-Sponsored Leave-Sharing Plans, Inquiry & Analysis: a publication of the National School Boards Association’s Council of School Attorneys (October 2011).

 Common Misunderstandings About Open Records and Open Meetings: Four Truths Every School Administrator Must Know, Kentucky School Leader: a publication of the Kentucky Association of School Administrators (Winter 2008).

 Subduing the Subpoena: Suggestions for a More Manageable Approach, Inquiry & Analysis: a publication of the National School Boards Association’s Council of School Attorneys (December 2007).